jpskelly/jpskelly.github.io/docs/index.md

 ## Professional Experience

-### MoneyGram International — *T Engineer IV*
+### MoneyGram International — *IT Engineer IV*
 *2017–Present | Minneapolis, MN*
 - Migrated DFS/ File Server infrastructure to AWS FSx/S3 with deduplication, from 25 file servers to 4
-- Created Powershell scripts to create local access groups for all servers removing the need for manual creation
+- Created PowerShell scripts to create local access groups for all servers removing the need for manual creation
-- Migrated over 1000 Windows Servers environmet in multiple countries to a less than 400 server AWS environment
+- Migrated an 1000+ Windows Server environment in multiple countries to a less than 400 server AWS environment
-- Secured privliaged access using vaults and dedicated administrator accounts with daily password rotation
+- Secured privileged access using vaults and dedicated administrator accounts with daily password rotation
-- Created detailed technical plans to remenediate vulnerabilities idetified by security team
+- Created detailed technical plans to remediate vulnerabilities identified by security team
 - Consolidated 5 AD Domains to one domain

 ### IBM — *Systems Engineer*